Rakshit412005/05passwordGen/README.md

 npm -v
 ```

-You will also need an API key for currency conversion.
-This project uses [ExchangeRate-API](https://www.exchangerate-api.com/) (or any other currency conversion API).
-Obtain an API key from the service provider before proceeding.

 ## Installation

 ### Step 1: Clone the repository

-Clone this repository to your local machine using the following command:
+Clone this repository to your local machine:

 ```bash
 git clone <repository-url>
 ```

-Replace `<repository-url>` with the URL of your repository.
+Replace `<repository-url>` with the actual URL of your repository.

 ### Step 2: Navigate into the project directory

-Move into the project directory:
+Move into the project folder:

 ```bash
 cd <project-folder>